kforjan/delivery-app/README.md

-# delivery_app
+# DeliveryApp

-A Flutter app for ordering food and tracking the order!
+Flutter app for making food orders or delviering the orders.
+Main focus was on location tracking and exchanging location data between devices.
+The app is still WIP.